Skip to main content

 Docker

 imgproxy can (and this is highly recommended) be used as a standalone application inside a Docker container.
-Just pull the official image from Docker Hub:
+Just pull the official image from GitHub Container Registry:

 You can also build your own image. imgproxy is ready to be dockerized out of the box: